briandfoy/briandfoy.github.io/_posts/2016-03-14-running-all-the-simulations.md

 This is the sort of hazing that goes on in the sciences in grad school.
 As my advisor told me, the last thing a Ph.D. learns is whatever they were thinking about right before their dissertation.
 Although glib, I didn't find it to be untrue.

+## A better way

 One night I decide to write a little program to do all of this for me.
 My program, written in [DCL](http://h30266.www3.hpe.com/odl/vax/opsys/vmsos73/vmsos73/6489/6489pro_005.html), would start a simulation, wait for it to finish, then start the next one as soon as it was done.
-These are the sorts of skill you develop while sitting in a terminal room with nothing to do other than read the [grey wall](ftp://jttechonline.com/jargon/html/entry/Big-Gray-Wall.html)—the series of manuals in grey, three-ringed binders.
+These are the sorts of skills you develop while sitting in a terminal room with nothing to do other than read the [grey wall](ftp://jttechonline.com/jargon/html/entry/Big-Gray-Wall.html)—the series of manuals in grey, three-ringed binders.
 Get bored enough and you'll read anything.

-This is where I think many scientists failed, and also how I didn't endear myself to the people who could make my life difficult even if I did make friends with people who couldn't make my life easier.
+This is where I think many scientists failed, and also how I didn't endear myself to the people who could make my life difficult even if I had made friends with people who couldn't make my life easier.
 I had a task, I looked at the tools available to me, then I learned them.
 That is, I learned the tools for what they were, not just what I could cobble together to the particular task.
 You might think you don't need something because it's not immediately useful, but it builds on everything that you've learned before.
 Everything you've learned feeds into the possibilities you see for future solutions.
 That's day-to-day science.

 A scientist had told me that the real work begins when the scientists go home for the night and the graduate students wake up.
 That gave me the Idea.
 I'd have my program start at 5pm every night and run until 8am, when the scientists came back.
 I'd get four simulations done every night.